br00kd0wnt0n/ralphcanvas/README.md

 Ralph Canvas is a 24-hour evolving visual engine for our agency homepage.
 It is designed for real-time collaboration, modular extensibility, and high performance from day one.

 ## Features
-- Real-time collaborative canvas state management
+- Real-time collaborative canvas state management with Supabase
+- Enhanced particle system with organic shapes and dynamic interactions
 - Modular architecture for easy extension
-- Database integration (PostgreSQL + Supabase)
+- Next.js 14 App Router for modern API and routing
 - Performance-focused from the start
+- TypeScript for type safety and better developer experience

 ## Getting Started

 ### Prerequisites
 - Node.js (v18+ recommended)
+- Supabase account
-- PostgreSQL
+- Git

 ### Setup
 1. Clone the repository: